KiCad Tutorial 2/5 – Drawing Schematics on KiCad

 The EEschema, as described in the last article, allows you to create electronics schematics that could then be transferred to create the PCB for your project.
 With the page open, start by editing the page information including the information for the project title block.
 To do this, click on the page setting Icon.

 This will create a dialogue box for you to enter the information about the project, from page settings to project name, project version, and information about the company.
 Fill in the name of the project and the rest as you desire.
 Then click the save button.
 Assuming we were creating child sheets, you can check the “export to other sheets” checkbox so the information you fill is applied to other sheets automatically.

 With this done, you should see the changes reflect on the title block as shown below.

 Creating the schematics

 We can now proceed to start placing components on the canvas to draw our schematics.
-Creating schematics involve picking components from the Kicad library and connecting them together as required.
+Creating schematics involves picking components from the Kicad library and connecting them as required.
 It is usually advisable to draw the schematics down on paper before implementing on EEschema to make things easier.